stechnologies808/Obsidian-Valut/Customer Energy Resources/Jira Imports/CITSD-170.md

 ---
 ticket_id: CITSD-170
-title: 'Clarification/confirmation request: The validation document upload fields are not consistent in their accepted file types.
+title: "Clarification/confirmation request: The validation document upload fields are not consistent in their accepted file types.
 Was this requested?
-If not, is there a particular reason?'
+If not, is there a particular reason?"
 status: Closed
-created: '2022-12-29'
+created: 2022-12-29
 ticket_url: https://gridunity.atlassian.net/servicedesk/customer/portal/19/CITSD-170
 project: citsd
 tags:
   - jira
   - ticket
   - citsd
   - closed
 updated: 2025-11-25T06:01
 last_synced: 2025-11-25T06:01
+Rank: 0
 ---

 # }:}